browserpass/browserpass-extension/README.md

     - Custom store locations
     - Custom store locations - badge background color (aka `bgColor`)
     - Custom store locations - badge text color (aka `color`)

+### A note about autosubmit

+While we provide autosubmit as an option for users, we do not recommend it.
+This is because, while Browserpass' fill logic is robust and usually reliable, it occasionally gets things wrong and fills something (typically the username) into a field or form where it doesn't belong.
+If autosubmit is enabled, then this can result in Browserpass _automatically submitting_ sensitive credentials into something that isn't a login form.

+As the demand for autosubmit is extremely high, we have decided to provide it anyway - however it is disabled by default, and we recommend that users do not enable it.

 ## Usage data